nrfconnect/sdk-nrf/doc/nrf/libraries/others/event_manager.rst

 In some use cases, the length of the data associated with an event may vary.
 You can use the :c:macro:`EVENT_TYPE_DYNDATA_DECLARE` macro instead of :c:macro:`EVENT_TYPE_DECLARE` to declare an event type with variable data size.
 In such case, add the data with the variable size as the last member of the event structure.
-For example, you can add the variable size data to a previously defined event by applying the following change to the code:
+For example, you can add variable sized data to the previously defined event by applying the following change to the code:

 .. code-block:: c